The history of the Dance World Cup

 John Grimshaw - Chairman

-John originally studied Music and Drama in London where he specialised as a soloist in the Baroque Trumpet and Organ recitals.
-It was whilst he attended this college and its association with the then Ballet Rambert his interest in dance began.
+John initially studied Music and Drama in London, specialising as a soloist in Baroque Trumpet and Organ recitals.
+His interest in dance was sparked during his time at college, and particularly influenced by its association with Ballet Rambert.

-In 1995 after a successful period in the world of finance in Hong Kong, John returned to Jersey to continue working in the finance industry and he began supporting the local dance competitions and dance events held in the Island.
+In 1995, after a successful career in finance in Hong Kong, John returned to Jersey to continue his work in the finance industry and began supporting local dance competitions and events being held on the island.

-In 2004, whilst visiting Munich he watched the Dance World Cup competition and he was introduced to Korinna Sohn and it was through his continued discussions with Korinna that they formed a partnership for DWC Limited and the future events from 2009.
+In 2004, while visiting Munich, John attended the Dance World Cup competition and was introduced to Korinna Sohn.
+Through their ongoing discussions, they established a partnership for DWC Limited, which led to the planning of future events starting in 2009.

-Dance World Cup 2011 was the first competition held under this new company structure and it was successfully staged at the Disneyland Paris Newport Bay Convention Centre.
+The Dance World Cup 2011 was the first competition held under this new company structure, successfully hosted at the Disneyland Paris Newport Bay Convention Centre.

 Korinna Sohn - Founder

-Korinna originates from Germany and she currently is principal of her own school in Munich where her students study the RAD and Vaganova methods.
+Korinna, originally from Germany, is the principal of her own school in Munich, where she teaches the RAD and Vaganova methods.

-In 1972 she visited London, England and attended the All England Dance Competition for the first time later entering her students achieving success in this competition.
+In 1972, Korinna visited London and attended the All England Dance Competition for the first time.
+She later entered her students into this competition, achieving notable success.

-In 1983 Korinna established a dance competition in Germany (now known as the German National Competition and the official German qualifier for the Dance World Cup finals).
-It was the creation of this annual event which led to the evolving of the first ever Dance World Cup competition which was held in Greece in 2001.
+In 1983, Korinna established a dance competition in Germany, now known as the German National Competition and the official German qualifier for the Dance World Cup finals.
+This annual event laid the foundation for the first Dance World Cup competition, which was held in Greece in 2001.

-Korinna has managed to introduce children from all over the world to participate in the Dance World Cup competitions over the years.
+Over the years, Korinna has introduced children from around the world to the Dance World Cup competitions.